Irene Tracey: Awards and honours

 In 2008, Tracey was awarded the triennial Patrick Wall Medal from the Royal College of Anaesthetists and in 2009 was made a Fellow of the Royal College of Anaesthetists (FRCA) for her contributions to the discipline.
 She won the Suffrage Science award in 2014.
 In 2015 she was elected a Fellow of the Academy of Medical Sciences (FMedSci) and in 2017 won the Feldberg Foundation prize, followed in 2018 by the British Neuroscience Association’s Outstanding Contribution to Neuroscience award.

 In 2020, Tracey was elected a Member of the Academia Europaea (MAE), and in 2022 she was elected an honorary fellow of The Physiological Society.

 Tracey was appointed a Commander of the Order of the British Empire (CBE) by Queen Elizabeth II in the 2022 New Year Honours List for services to medical research.
-She received her CBE from Charles III at Windsor Castle on 16 November 2022 during the first Investiture held by His Majesty following his Accession.
+She received her CBE insignia from Charles III at Windsor Castle on 16 November 2022 during the first Investiture held by His Majesty following his Accession.
 In 2023 she was elected a Fellow of the Royal Society (FRS).